JetBrains/intellij-sdk-docs/basics/checkout_and_build_community.md

 Please execute the following command:

 ```
-git clone git://git.jetbrains.org/idea/community.git idea
+git clone --depth 1 git://git.jetbrains.org/idea/community.git idea
 ```

-The [master](https://github.com/JetBrains/intellij-community/tree/master) branch currently contains the code for the development version of IntelliJ IDEA 15.x.
+The [master](https://github.com/JetBrains/intellij-community/tree/master) branch currently contains the code for the most recent development version of IntelliJ IDEA.
 Source code of older releases of IntelliJ IDEA can be found in the following branches:

 | IntelliJ Product version | Branch name/number                                                |
 |--------------------------|-------------------------------------------------------------------|